isabella232/OfficeDocs-AlchemyInsights-pr.nl-NL/AlchemyInsights/your-user-s-mailbox-is-being-created.md

 ms.custom:
 - "359"
 - "3500004"
-ms.openlocfilehash: 5e4903019f4ab1ec478ec8fb13bcfc6f4ed9f884
+ms.openlocfilehash: 27ac93b93639a518a66d45f644bbd80a61c23c62
-ms.sourcegitcommit: c6692ce0fa1358ec3529e59ca0ecdfdea4cdc759
+ms.sourcegitcommit: 5b0cd6ecd16798a421b9614cfd0f416d43e7ce6a
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 09/15/2020
+ms.lasthandoff: 05/06/2021
-ms.locfileid: "47796247"
+ms.locfileid: "52261803"
 ---
-# <a name="user-mailbox-creation-is-taking-a-long-time"></a><span data-ttu-id="e2c4f-102">Het maken van een gebruikerspostvak duurt veel lang</span><span class="sxs-lookup"><span data-stu-id="e2c4f-102">User mailbox creation is taking a long time</span></span>
+# <a name="user-mailbox-creation-is-taking-a-long-time"></a><span data-ttu-id="8a08b-102">Het maken van postvakken van gebruikers duurt lang</span><span class="sxs-lookup"><span data-stu-id="8a08b-102">User mailbox creation is taking a long time</span></span>

-<span data-ttu-id="e2c4f-103">Het kan tot 24 uur duren voordat een nieuw postvak kan worden gebruikt.</span><span class="sxs-lookup"><span data-stu-id="e2c4f-103">It can take up to 24 hours before a new mailbox is ready to use.</span></span>
+<span data-ttu-id="8a08b-103">Het kan tot 24 uur duren voordat een nieuw postvak klaar is voor gebruik.</span><span class="sxs-lookup"><span data-stu-id="8a08b-103">It can take up to 24 hours before a new mailbox is ready to use.</span></span>

-<span data-ttu-id="e2c4f-104">Als het postvak van de gebruiker langer dan een uur is voorbereid, kunt u de Exchange-licentie van de gebruiker verwijderen en opnieuw toevoegen, of [contact opnemen met ondersteuning](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?tabs=online).</span><span class="sxs-lookup"><span data-stu-id="e2c4f-104">If the user's mailbox has been "Preparing" for more than an hour, try removing the Exchange license from the user and re-adding it back, or [contact support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?tabs=online).</span></span>
+<span data-ttu-id="8a08b-104">Als het postvak van de gebruiker al meer dan een uur 'Voorbereiden' is, kunt u proberen de Exchange-licentie van de gebruiker te verwijderen en het opnieuw toe te voegen of contact op te nemen met [de ondersteuning.](/microsoft-365/admin/contact-support-for-business-products?tabs=online)</span><span class="sxs-lookup"><span data-stu-id="8a08b-104">If the user's mailbox has been "Preparing" for more than an hour, try removing the Exchange license from the user and re-adding it back, or [contact support](/microsoft-365/admin/contact-support-for-business-products?tabs=online).</span></span>